sindresorhus/ow/readme.md

 Test if `value` matches the provided `predicate`.
 Throws an `ArgumentError` with the specified `label` if the test fails.

+The `label` is automatically inferred in Node.js but you can override it by passing in a value for `label`.
+The automatic label inference doesn't work in the browser.

 ### ow.isValid(value, predicate)

 Returns `true` if the value matches the predicate, otherwise returns `false`.